 12) Drink Wine in the Barossa Valley

-If you’re running out of things to do in Adelaide, or you just want to spend some time relaxing in the countryside, then a day trip to the wine country in tje Barossa is a must!
+If you’re running out of things to do in Adelaide, or you just want to spend some time relaxing in the countryside, a trip to the best wine country in South Australia is a must!

 Although the region is best known for producing Shiraz wine, there are also several other varietals made popular by the Barossa.